Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{BP: Specifics}

-Earlier we introduced QMLD and DQMLD as the two possible domains of QECC decoding problems.
-We also mentioned how QMLD and DQMLD are both intractable problems (QMLD belongs to the NP-complete complexity class while DQMLD belongs to the \#P-complete complexity class).
-This means that decoding algorithms generally work by finding solutions to good aproximations of the decoding problem.
-This is precisely the operating principle behind BP works.
-In the classical context, BP decoders work by solving an approximation of the classical MLD problem known as bit-wise MLD \cite{reviewpat}.
-In the quantum context, an analogous principle is employed: instead of tackling QMLD, we use classical BP decoders and the symplectic representation to solve the problem of qubit-wise MLD.
-Note that, not only are we not solving QMLD exactly, but we are also ignoring the phenomenon of degeneracy (an optimal quantum decoder would address DQMLD, not QLMD).
+In the classical context, BP decoders work by solving an approximation of the classical maximum likelihood decoding problem known as bit-wise maximum likelihood decoding \cite{reviewpat}.
+In the quantum context, an analogous principle is employed: instead of tackling QMLD, we use classical BP decoders to solve the problem of qubit-wise maximum likelihood decoding.

-Qubit-wise MLD is different from QMLD in that, instead of looking for the most likely error given the syndrome, i.e., looking for the global optimum, we will look for the qubit-wise most likely error, i.e., looking for the marginal optimum.
-This entails maximizing the probability of each individual qubit given a particular syndrome bit.
-Qubit-wise MLD can be written as:
+Qubit-wise maximum likelihood decoding is different from QMLD in that, instead of looking for the most likely error given the syndrome, we will look for the qubit-wise most likely error, i.e., looking for the {marginal probabilities of every column within the parity check matrix}.
+Qubit-wise maximum likelihood decoding can be written as: